Logistics Vehicle System Replacement: Technical description

 The LVSR is powered by a 15.2-litre Caterpillar C15 six-cylinder in-line turbocharged, water-cooled four-stroke diesel, developing 600 hp (448 kW).
 This is coupled to a seven-speed Allison automatic gearbox and Oshkosh single-speed transfer case.
 Suspension is Oshkosh TAK-4 fully independent all-round, and by coil springs on the front two axles, hydraulic on the rear three.

 The LVSR is based on a conventional C-section rigid chassis and to achieve the required turning radius, axles one, two, four, and five steer, the rear two axles steering mechanically and not electronically.

 The two-seat cab fitted to the LVSR was designed from the outset to accept add-on armor.

 The LVSR cargo variant is fitted with a hooklift-type load handling system, and all adapters and lift hardware are stored on the vehicle.
 The load handling system fitted is essentially the same system fitted to Oshkosh M1074/M1075 PLS and M1120 HEMTT, these systems being a licence-produced and revised version of the Multilift Mark 4 (now designated MPH165) system fitted to the British Army's De-mountable Rack Off-loading and Pick-up System (DROPS).

 The LVSR has been designed to complement the USMC Oshkosh MTVR fleet with both types sharing some common parts and similar maintenance training.
-Wheels, tyres, front axles, and TAK-4 suspension are common with the USMC MTVR.
+Wheels, tires, front axles, and TAK-4 suspension are common with the USMC MTVR.

 The MKR15 recovery variant is able to flat tow a 110,000 pound (49895 kg) vehicle, is able to lift and tow a 96,000-pound (43545 kg) vehicle, is equipped with rear-mounted winches with a 78,000 pound (35380 kg) combined straight-pull rating, and a front-mounted self-recovery winch with a 20,000-pound (9072 kg) straight-pull rating.

 The MKR16 tractor truck variant is fitted with a 60,000 lb.
 (27216 kg) self-recovery winch to winch equipment onto a trailer.

 All variants are fitted with Oshkosh's Command Zone™ integrated control and diagnostics system.